Art and the Self

 The Gateway Gallery exhibition Art and the Self, juried by Wendy Tarlow Kaplan, is comprised of work by artists from Gateway’s Studio A, where artists with psychiatric disabilities, head injuries and others work.
 Some Studio A artists have art school degrees, or if self taught, their work appears more like work from the contemporary mainstream art world.
-From its inception in 1997, Studio A has been a place where artists with psychiatric disabilities have had the opportunity to build an identity as an artist without the constraints and stigma of disability.
+Therefore, from its inception in 1997, Studio A has been a place where artists with psychiatric disabilities have the opportunity to build an identity as an artist without the constraints and stigma of disability.

 — Stephen De Fronzo, Art Director, Gateway Arts

 This exhibition was supported in part by a grant from the Brookline Commission for the Arts, a local agency which the Massachusetts Cultural Council, a state agency, supports.

 Join us for an Opening Reception on Friday, September 14th, 2018, from 5:00 PM – 7:00 PM.
 The reception will feature a gallery talk by exhibiting artists, beginning at 6 PM, as well as complimentary wine from Brookline Fine Wine and Spirits and refreshments from Trader Joe’s – Brookline, MA.